- Private GROUP TOUR (COSTS) is two hours long for this Holyoke on the NAtional Register bicycle riding tour. It is fully outdoors.

 stop 2 – Clovis Robert Block

-The Clovis Robert Block was built in 1888 in the Quebec ghetto of the city.
+The Clovis Robert Block (LOCATION) was built in 1888 in the Quebec ghetto of the city.
 That ornate roofline is superb.
 One of the early tenants was a dentist.
 Clovis Robert was born in Chambly of Quebec and died in Holyoke in 1909.
 He is buried in Forestdale HERE.

 stop 3 – Friedrich Block